We run a competitive licensing system and applications may only be made in accordance with approved procedures.

 Out-of-round process

-There may be exceptional circumstances where it would be reasonable for a company not to have to wait for the next licensing round to obtain a Production Licence, so the NSTA also has an out-of-round application process.
+There may be exceptional circumstances where it would be reasonable for a prospective licensee group not to have to wait for the next licensing round to obtain a Production Licence, so the NSTA also has an out-of-round application process.
 It can only be used if justified by exceptional circumstances and is not a routine alternative to licensing rounds.
 Usually, the NSTA will only consider an application where a potential applicant can demonstrate a firm commitment to near-term activity.
-Circumstances where an Out-of-Round process may be considered but not limited to, include:
+Circumstances where an Out-of-Round process may be considered to include:

-• Areas adjacent to acreage already held by that company where it can be demonstrated that existing fields, discoveries and near-field targets extend into unlicensed acreage, and where a licence is required to progress activity and investment decisions;
+• Areas adjacent to acreage already held by that licensee group where it can be demonstrated that existing fields, discoveries and near-field targets extend into unlicensed acreage, and where a licence is required to progress activity and investment decisions;

-• Areas that require licensing for the purpose of operational activities such as wells and installations that are related to acreage already held;
+• Areas that require licensing for the purpose of operational activities such the location of installations that are related to operations on acreage already held;

 • Issuing a Production Licence in association with a Carbon Storage Licence to ensure that where exploration/appraisal is taking place for the primary purpose of carbon storage, and there is an associated probability that hydrocarbons will be discovered, the licensee is not automatically in breach of the requirement to hold a petroleum production licence for the purpose of searching for and boring for and getting petroleum.